 The course is relevant to registered nurses, midwives and other allied healthcare professionals who want to gain registration as a Practice Assessor of student nurses and midwives.
 This online course offers you the flexibility to study in your own time, regardless of your shift pattern.

-This course consists of an introductory week and five seminars which run fortnightly.
+This course consists of an introductory week and five seminars.

 Seminar 1: The Culture and Context of Learning in Practice